IsXGeo/BoneBot_TriviaBot/README.md

 Yes, you can find the old bot tokens in older commits.
 Mistake made, lesson learned.
 They have since been regenerated.

+This bot is not built to be used on multiple servers, I designed it for my personal use and enjoyment so do not expect multi-server features.

 # TODO
 ## GENERAL TODO